Morton and Brigitte Harris Chair

 Amanda Blaikie is known for her sparkling tone and sensitive, expressive musicality.
 She was appointed 2nd Flute of the Detroit Symphony Orchestra by Leonard Slatkin in 2015, previously holding the position of Principal Flute with both the Michigan Opera Theatre Orchestra and the Sarasota Opera in Florida.
 Other previous orchestral positions include Principal Flute with the Miami City Ballet and the Battle Creek Symphony Orchestra.
 She has also performed extensively with the New York Philharmonic, including a Live from Lincoln Center television broadcast, Carnegie Hall performances, and a European Tour.

-Passionate about teaching and educating, Amanda is a Flute Instructor at Oakland University and is actively involved in the DSO’s Community and Educational Outreach Programs.
+Passionate about teaching and educating, Blaikie is a Flute Instructor at Oakland University and is actively involved in the DSO’s Community and Educational Outreach Programs.
 She teaches and coaches privately, helping advanced flutists with audition preparation, and presents public masterclasses on orchestral excerpts.
-In the summer of 2019, Amanda was a flute faculty member at the Pacific Music Institute in Hawaii, where she taught and performed.
+In the summer of 2019, Blaikie was a flute faculty member at the Pacific Music Institute in Hawaii, where she taught and performed.